fenago/machine-learning/lab_guides/lab_1.md

 the best machine learning models we can.

-If you have a particular dataset or problem in mind, we invite you to think about how to apply each of the algorithms to your particular dataset or problem, and to use this book as a starting point to implement and experiment with your own models.
+If you have a particular dataset or problem in mind, we invite you to think about how to apply each of the algorithms to your particular dataset or problem, and to use this course as a starting point to implement and experiment with your own models.
 I am super excited to start this journey with you, and I hope you are as excited!